RichardLitt/open-source-protocol/index.md

 This is a work in progress.
 Please open an [issue](https://github.com/RichardLitt/open-source-protocol/issues) to discuss how the Open Source Protocol can be improved.
 PRs are encouraged!

+If you use the OSProtocol, please add your site above.
+Also, tell your friends.

 To automatically copy `README.md` from `master` to `gh-pages`, use the hook on `gh-pages` in `dev`. (_Note: It doesn't like `git add -p`_).